efortier-95/audiosurf-bot/README.md

 Use `-precalcValBufSize` and `-precalcIdxBufSize` arguments to allocate more memory (in Mb) for training.
 Total values of those two arguments should not be more than available system memory.

-LBP classifier is recommended here because the model trains significantly faster.
-To change it back from LBP to Haar, remove the `-featureType LBP` argument.
+To change the classifier from Haar to LBP, add `-featureType LBP` argument.